 3. Cross-Modal Representation Learning

 Shared representations are also learned across multiple modalities.
-The AI’s knowledge is enhanced as it tries to map out features learned from different types of data based on how the features relate to each other.
+The AI’s knowledge is enhanced as it tries to map features learned from different types of data, based on how they relate to one another.

-Cross-modal representation aids the AI in relating different types of data to each other, thus improving its overall understanding of the given task at hand and or making decisions.
+Cross-modal representation aids the AI in relating different types of data to each other, thus improving its overall understanding of the task at hand and/or its decision-making.

 4. Fusion Techniques